Live

 Not everything that’s labeled a “report” is clinically useful.
 Here’s what actually matters:

-Sleep data, prominently — psychiatrists almost always start with sleep.
-It’s the most reliable leading indicator for mood shifts in bipolar disorder.
+Sleep data, prominently.
+Psychiatrists almost always start with sleep.
+It’s one of the most reliable leading indicators for mood shifts in bipolar disorder, as I explored in Sleep Is the First Domino.
 If the report buries sleep at the bottom or doesn’t show it at all, that’s a problem.

-Logging gaps — which days you didn’t log is itself data, especially for bipolar.
-People often stop tracking during depressive episodes.
+Logging gaps.
+Which days you didn’t log is itself data, especially for bipolar.
+Depression commonly reduces motivation for even simple tasks, and people often stop tracking during depressive episodes.
 Gaps should be visible, not hidden.

 The apps that generate reports